© Donal G. Burke 2017

 The approximate extent of the Manor of Meelick in the early seventeenth century, showing the location of the castle of Illanedarragh.

-It is unclear if the castle was repaired, but it was still standing in the late seventeenth century, at which time Captain John Stevens, an English Jacobite officer in the regiment of the Grand Prior, recorded in his journal on arrival at Meelick in June of 1691 that the place consisted ‘of a few scattering cottages, one gentleman’s house in an island and an old castle in another little island, upon one of the passes of the Shannon, which pass is convenient enough for travellers with a guide; but not for an army, the ford being narrow with several windings and dangerous on both sides.’
+It is unclear if the castle was in good repair in either 1580 or in the early seventeenth century, but it was still standing in the late seventeenth century, at which time Captain John Stevens, an English Jacobite officer in the regiment of the Grand Prior, recorded in his journal on arrival at Meelick in June of 1691 that the place consisted ‘of a few scattering cottages, one gentleman’s house in an island and an old castle in another little island, upon one of the passes of the Shannon, which pass is convenient enough for travellers with a guide; but not for an army, the ford being narrow with several windings and dangerous on both sides.’
 (The rapidity of the current at the pass at Keeloge was noted at the time of navigation works locally in the mid nineteenth century.)[iv]
 From the description of the pass, the old castle to which Stevens referred was evidently that on Illanedarragh.

 The castle appears on a map of the estate of John Burke Colonel Lord Bophin, later ninth Earl of Clanricarde, dating from the late seventeenth century or early eighteenth century and on the same map, further south, a substantial house is also indicated, as opposed to a castle, on another Shannon island to the north east of the friary.

 Illanedarragh castle, shown as a small castle within the River Shannon in Col. Lord Bophin’s estate map of Meelick. (c) NLI, Dublin.